Volunteering: Monitoring in-situ Biodiverity in Serra da Bodoquena National Park

 At the end of the field expedition you can spend a few days entering the data into the database at the National Park’s office.

-The accommodation during the field expedition takes place in a farm house outside town, you can camp in the garden if preferred.
+The accommodation during the field expedition takes place in a farm house outside town, you can camp in the garden if preferred, or use their basic facility.

 - You require to bring adequate clothing and footwear to work in the forest: long sleeves shirt and trousers, made of light materials that would dry easily, should you get wet.